marshular/postal_maker/README.md

 4. Open the ``postals.json`` file
 5. Add brackets to the end and start of the file ``[`` and ``]``
 6. Your postals are ready for use

+## Feature Plans
+[] Add a way to delete registered postals, like if you make a mistake.
+[] Add a way to see the currently registered postals table.
+[] Add a way clear the currently registered postals table.